 The Community Reinvestment Act, or CRA, the Equal Credit Opportunity Act, the Fair Housing Act, and other fair lending laws and regulations impose nondiscriminatory lending requirements on financial institutions.
 The U.S. Department of Justice and other federal agencies are responsible for enforcing these laws and regulations.
-A successful regulatory challenge to an institution's performance under the CRA or fair lending laws and regulations could result in a wide variety of sanctions, including damages and civil money penalties, injunctive relief, restrictions on mergers and acquisitions activity, restrictions on expansion, and restrictions on entering new business lines.
+A successful regulatory challenge to an institution's performance under the CRA or fair lending laws and regulations could result in a wide variety of sanctions, including damages and civil money penalties, injunctive relief and restrictions on mergers and acquisitions, expansion and entering new business lines.
 Private parties may also have the ability to challenge an institution's performance under fair lending laws in private class action litigation.
 Such actions could have a material adverse effect on our business, financial condition, results of operations, and future prospects.